 If you’re going to give strawberries to your pet rat, make sure that you cut the berries into small pieces.
 This will prevent choking or other trouble with chewing the strawberries.
 Make sure you clean the berries carefully to remove any contaminants or pesticides.
 You can also remove the leaves from the top of the strawberries.

 Benefits of Strawberries for Rats

-Other Healthy Fruits and Veggie for Rats
+Other Healthy Fruits and Veggies for Rats

-Just like with strawberries, any other fruits should be cut into small, manageable pieces.
+Just like with strawberries, any fruits should be cut into small, manageable pieces.
 You should also remove seeds or pits from things like apples, pears, and peaches.